Leipzig Wildlife Park: History

-In 1904, the city council received four fallow deers from the mill owner Richard Jacob from Connewitz, for which a preserve was set up in the Stempel territory location.
+In 1904, the city council received four fallow deer from the mill owner Richard Jacob from Connewitz, for which a preserve was set up in the Stempel territory location.
 Due to frequent flooding, the choice of location proved to be unsuitable.
 In 1906, an area around the Heidaer Wiesen was fenced off and the animal population, which had since grown, was moved.
 In 1912 a refuge was opened, which served milk, tea, mineral water and baked goods, before a wildlife park restaurant was built in 1922 in the zone of today's farm.

 In the 1930s, the Leipzig City Council made a neighboring area available to the Reichszentrale für Pelztier und Rauchwarenforschung (Reich Center for Fur Animal and Fur Clothing Research) for a silver fox experimental farm.
 It was hoped that this would create an additional attraction for the so-called deer park.
 However, the proximity to a local recreation area turned out to be a disadvantage, as the many excursionists constantly worried the animals.
 The university's veterinary faculty later created its own research institute in the neighbourhood of Dölitz.